Our parents taught us a lot of great things over the years, how to tie our shoes, catch a ball, how to brush our teeth, and how to resolve conflict.

 You may think you already know what makes the tinnitus worse, but once you start writing it down, you can start to see the patterns clearly.

-Share your observations with your audiologist next time you go in for an appointment.
+Share your observations with your hearing specialist next time you go in for an appointment.
 This information can help a professional design a more customized tinnitus management plan.